Skip to content

 Definition and use of tokens

 After the initial transaction, Netaxept will generate a token referring to the payment details used for this transaction.
-When performing subsequent transactions, you need to refer to this token with the Reference call's panHash parameter, to allow the card to be captured without sending all the card information again.
+When performing subsequent transactions, you need to refer to this token with the Register call panHash parameter, to allow the card to be captured without sending all the card information again.

 The panHash parameter does not, as the name might suggest, contain any part of the PAN (card number), nor is it a value calculated based on the PAN.
 Also, it is not considered a hash value.
 Instead, it is a randomly generated sequence, adhering to PCI DSS standard and stored safely in the PCI certified environment at Nets.